JurrivhLeon/JurrivhLeon.github.io/_posts/2024-04-15-kalman_filter.md

 ## References
 [1] R. Kalman. *A new approach to linear filtering and prediction problems.* Journal of Basic Engineering, 82:35–45, 1960.

 [2] G. Evensen. *Sequential data assimilation with a nonlinear quasi-geostrophic model using Monte Carlo methods to forecast error statistics.* Journal of Geophysical Research: Oceans, 99(C5):10143–10162, 1994.

 [3] M. Katzfuss, J.R.
 Stroud, and C.K.
-Wikle. *Understanding the Ensemble Kalman Filter*
+Wikle. *Understanding the Ensemble Kalman Filter.* The American Statistican, 70:350-357, 2016.